Menu

 Belinda-Blogs-and-PR-02_2

-I* went to an ‘eSchool’ in 2010, run by a very prominent advertising agency here in Brisbane.
+I* went to an ‘eSchool’ in 2010, run by a very prominent advertising agency here in Brainerd.
 The last segment of the two-day long crash-course in all-things-digital was a Predict the Future Q&A with the Digital Director.

 I recall asking about blogs, as my employer at the time had just started writing a corporate blog instead of a staff newsletter.
 The Digital Director, who shall remain nameless, predicted that blogs were on the way out.
 No one read them, bloggers were talking to themselves in a rapidly emptying vacuum of people headed to YouTube.